Amazon ECS task placement strategies - Amazon Elastic Container Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Amazon ECS task placement strategies
+Use strategies to define Amazon ECS task placement

-For tasks running as part of an Amazon ECS service, the default task placement strategy is spread using the attribute:ecs.availability-zone.
-There isn't a default task placement constraint for tasks in services.
+The default task placement strategies depend on whether you run tasks manually (standalone tasks) or within a service.
+For tasks running as part of an Amazon ECS service, the task placement strategy is spread using the attribute:ecs.availability-zone.
+There isn't a default task placement constraint for tasks not in services.
+For more information, see Schedule your containers on Amazon ECS.

 binpack